mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 Modern C++ physical quantities and units library should expose compile-time constants for units, dimensions, and quantity types.
 Each of such constants should be of a different type.
 Said otherwise, every unit, dimension, and quantity type has a unique type and a compile-time instance.
-This allows us to do regular algebra on such identifiers and get proper types results of such operations.
+This allows us to do regular algebra on such identifiers and get proper types as results of such operations.

 The operations exposed by such a library should include at least: